 Bambino number two accelerated the move back to Cork to the open arms (and much abused babysitting services) of two sets of grandparents and that brings us to the present day.

 My ambition now is to help create products that people want and need.
 Product design and development is an incredibly exciting space with massive future potential and I’m excited to get involved in a UI / UX capacity.
-I recently completed a fascinating UX Design course to complement my existing digital design skills.
+I completed a fascinating UX Design course to complement my existing digital design skills.
 After years of creating designs that lead to a fairly subjective endpoint, the logic and research aspects of UX are incredibly appealing to me and it’s a direction I am passionately pursuing.
 To this end, in November 2019, I landed a really interesting role as a designer with Over-C in Cork.
-Officially, I have the job title of UI designer but a lot of UX work is involved too as I help to create and develop a facilities management software product with a great team of people.
+With a job title of UI / UX designer, I am helping to create and develop a facilities management software product with a great team of people.